 The fourth event was be held on Thursday, 12th October 2017 and will focused on Old + New Icons: the Role of Landscape Architecture, with two fascinating talks about the revival of old icons and the development of new icons of the future.
 You can find out more about the event HERE

-The most recent event was held on Wednesday the 24th of April and was focused on Design for Ageing, the theme picked by the first Mark Turnbull Travel Award winner, Dr Amber Roberts for the focus of her research using her winnings from the award.
+The sixth event was held on Wednesday, 24th of April 2019 and was focused on Design for Ageing, the theme picked by the first Mark Turnbull Travel Award winner, Dr Amber Roberts for the focus of her research using her winnings from the award.
 You can find out more about the event HERE.

 The most recent event was held over Tuesday the 12th of May and Tuesday the 19th of May and was focused on the Impact of Covid-19 on the Landscape Profession in Scotland.
 You can find out more about the event, including reading the full report HERE